 The relationship between businesses and remote work

-It makes sense that you would save some money on office costs by letting staff work some of their hours remotely is one way to do that.
+It makes sense that you would save some money on office costs where possible.
+And obviously, letting staff work some of their hours remotely is one way to do that.
 But you might be surprised at just how much you could save.

 The US group Global Workplace Analytics has some figures on this.
 They estimate that "typical" employers could save an average of $11,000 per employee working remotely part-time.
 In 2018, this reduction in overhead costs saved US companies approximately $5 billion.

 Unlike the surveys we just mentioned, the State of Remote Work survey published in 2018 was performed globally.
 The fact that many remote work stats in 2022 focus on specific countries makes this one especially important.
-Owl Lab's report shows that just a couple of years ago, 44% of employers didn’t give any employees the option to work remotely ever.
+Owl Lab's report shows that just a couple of years ago, 44% of employers didn't give any employees the option to work remotely ever.
 This may be because some managers are reluctant to change up their management style.

 The relationship between employees and remote work

-8: People in lockdown are taking a shine to remote work:
+8: People in lockdown are took a shine to remote work

-With many employees getting their introduction to telecommuting due to the circumstances of the past couple of years.
-But it's been interesting to see how many are falling in love with their home setup.
+A lot of employees got their introduction to telecommuting due to the circumstances of the past couple of years.
+But it's been interesting to see how many have fallen in love with their home setup.

 A 2020 Gallup study of US workers found that 59% of those surveyed would like to continue working remotely as much as possible once lockdowns are lifted.
 Of course, that's modest compared to Buffer's findings.
 That same year, Buffer found 98% of respondents wanted to work remotely to at least some extent for the rest of their careers.
 But even if we take Gallup's results as a more conservative estimate, that's still the majority of your people!

 To many of us, the commute to work is an inconvenience; the first little obstacle of the day before we get the ball rolling.
 But to others, it can be an unassailable barrier.